A generalisation of the deformation variety: The extended deformation variety

+\begin{rmk} The data for a tetrahedron of type $31$ may seem strange at first.
+The conditions on the dihedral angles for a type $31$ tetrahedron are weaker than for other types of tetrahedron.
+This is to do with the fact that only the difference in positions between two vertices joined by a zero-length edge matters.
+The absolute positions of these vertices (other than their direction from $H$) does not.
+See the proof of Theorem \ref{xdv_for_a_rho} for more details. \end{rmk}

-For types $1111$, $211$, and $22$ the two equations and opposite dihedral angles being equal reduce the choice for each tetrahedron to a single cross ratio, and the degeneration order condition implies the power on the cross ratios as in definition \ref{xdv_data}.
-In light of theorem \ref{*det3} we only need to record the lowest order information for the preferred cross ratio in order to be able to develop positions of vertices along valid chains of triangles.
+For types $1111$, $211$, and $22$ the two equations and opposite dihedral angles being equal reduce the choice for each tetrahedron to a single cross ratio, and the degeneration order condition implies the power on the cross ratios as in Definition \ref{xdv_data}.
+In light of Theorem \ref{*det3} we only need to record the lowest order information for the preferred cross ratio in order to be able to develop positions of vertices along valid chains of triangles.
 For type $31$ we similarly only record data for dihedral angles that a valid chain of triangles in $\til{\mathcal{T}}$ could turn through.
 We likewise never need to record data for type $4$, since we will never develop through any of these dihedral angles.\\

-The data of definition \ref{xdv_data} then allows us develop through any valid chain of triangles, starting from three ends of $T_\zeta$ whose tripod center is $H$.
+The data of Definition \ref{xdv_data} then allows us develop through any valid chain of triangles, starting from three ends of $T_\zeta$ whose tripod center is $H$.
 We require one further condition on this data:

-\begin{cond} The {\bf consistent development condition} on the data for a point of the extended deformation variety states that given any two valid chains of triangles that start from $\tri \in \til{\mathcal{T}}$, if a vertex $v\in\til{\mathcal{V}}$ is a vertex of triangles in both chains then the developed positions $f$ and $f'$ of $v$ under the two chains satisfy $f_H = f'_H$. \end{cond} \begin{rmk} Conditions 1(b), 1(c) and 2(b) in definition \ref{xdv_data} ensure that valid chains contained within a single tetrahedron satisfy the consistent development condition. \end{rmk}
+\begin{cond} The {\bf consistent development condition} on the data for a point of the extended deformation variety states that given any two valid chains of triangles that start from the same triangle in $\til{\mathcal{T}}$, if a vertex $v\in\til{\mathcal{V}}$ is a vertex of triangles in both chains then the developed positions $f$ and $f'$ of $v$ under the two chains satisfy $f_H = f'_H$. \end{cond} \begin{rmk} Conditions 1(b), 1(c) and 2(b) in Remark \ref{xdv_data_v2} ensure that valid chains contained within a single tetrahedron satisfy the consistent development condition. \end{rmk}